Cleaning Guides

 • Vacuum regularly – dust isn’t easily visible and that’s why there can be a lot of it on your sofa.
 Vacuum at least once a week.
 Bread crumbs and other food particles can scratch the surface of your sofa, especially if it’s leather.
 Remember to check for any coins between the cushions before vacuuming.

 • Pet throws – pets are lovely, but they definitely leave their mark on your furniture.
-Purchase a throw which is machine washable and can withstand frequent washes.
+Purchase a throw which is machine washable and can withstand frequent washes to protect your sofa from dogs or cats.
 Avoid throws made from silk as they are both expensive and not made for frequent washing.

 • Cover sofa when not in use – if you travel a lot and nobody else is at home, it’s best to cover the sofa in slipcases so dust and dirt won’t settle into the fibres.

-If you feel like spot cleaning your sofa is not your thing and you’d rather spend your time on something else, then book a cleaner with Fantastic Services.
+If you feel like spot-cleaning your sofa is not your thing and you’d rather spend your time on something else, then book a cleaner with Fantastic Services.
 The technicians we work with are experienced and always bring their own steam cleaning machines and detergents.
-All you need to do is point us to the dirty sofa and let us do the rest.
+All you need to do is point us to the dirty sofa or chair and let us do the rest.

-Need a professional to clean your upholstery sofa?
+Need a professional to clean your upholstery furniture?

 Fantastic Services is here for you!